 5. In A Constant Bad Mood

 We all know that babies cry, but a mom can tell when her child is fussier and more irritable than normal.
 A baby who is overfed can tend to become even fussier and irritable than normal.
-This could be because the baby is pain from being overfed.
-Think about it or a moment; when we, as adults, eat too much food in one sitting, and we feel overfull, our tummies will hurt, and at times we may even become a bit irritable ourselves since we are not feeling well.
+This could be because the baby is in pain from being overfed.
+Think about it or a moment; when we, like adults, eat too much food in one sitting, and we feel overfull, our tummies will hurt, and at times we may even become a bit irritable ourselves since we are not feeling well.

 A baby cannot verbalize what they are feeling and tell us that they are in pain, so they can become fussy and cry more than usual.
 Crying if a baby’s only means of communicating to use when they are not feeling well.
 Listen to your baby’s cues when they are trying to tell you they don’t feel good.